kuboon/passkeys-middleware/hono-middleware/README.md

 users back to the protected URL they originally visited.

-The middleware derives the relying-party origin for each request from the incoming `Origin` header (falling back to the request URL) and persists it alongside the issued challenge so that the verification step can assert the exact origin that initiated the ceremony.
+The middleware derives the relying-party origin for each request from the incoming `Origin` header (falling back to the request URL) and packages it with the generated challenge inside an HMAC-signed cookie.
+The cookie is verified and cleared during the `/verify` steps to ensure the challenge cannot be tampered with while still avoiding server-side storage.

 ### Storage

-`@passkeys-middleware/hono` ships with `InMemoryPasskeyStore` and `InMemoryChallengeStore` for quick experiments.
-For production use you should implement the `PasskeyStorage` and `PasskeyChallengeStore` interfaces with your own persistence layer and session handling.
+`@passkeys-middleware/hono` ships with `InMemoryPasskeyStore` for quick experiments.
+For production use you should implement the `PasskeyStorage` interface with your own persistence layer and session handling.
+Challenge data is automatically signed and stored client-side in cookies using a secret kept in `Deno.Kv`.

 ### Client bundle caching